dndworld/dndworld.github.io/Character Building/cc-rules.md

 > - You can switch to rolling from Standard Array/Point Buy if you are still in the character creation phase.

 ### Backgrounds
-> Please note that some of the background features cannot be in effect without DM or NPC Master's presence, e.g. The Retainers feature for the Knight and Noble background variant.
-Players are still allowed to select the backgrounds.
+> Please note that some background features will have no effect on this server, e.g. The Retainers feature for the Knight and Noble background variant.

 **Disallowed Backgrounds**
 - Custom Background rule